Effects of Herbal Medicines on Pain Management

 Myrrh resin is also known as Mo Yao in Chinese herbal medicine, it is a gum resin extracted from the Commiphora myrrha tree.
 Mo Yao is effective in treating wounds, ulcers, and inflammatory conditions such as arthritis.
 It works by improving blood circulation, reducing swelling, and easing pain.
 Myrrh resin can be used in various forms, including powders, capsules, tinctures, and topical applications like ointments and oils.

-Marina Doktorman, L.Ac. about Chinese Herbs for Pain Relief
+Marina Doktorman, L.Ac.
+About Chinese Herbs for Pain Relief

 Marina Doktorman, L.Ac., specializes in using Chinese herbal medicine and acupuncture to treat various types of pain at Pulse Acupuncture, located in Williamsburg, Brooklyn, and Clifton, NJ.
 As a practitioner at our acupuncture clinic, Marina combines traditional Chinese techniques such as cupping and acupuncture for chronic pain with customized herbal remedies.